Powerlearnproject/se-assignment-8-pitching-a-software-project-RichBen03/README.md

   - "Invest in the future of [your software's domain] today."
   - "Experience the difference with our beta program – sign up now!"

+  ## REFERNCES:
+  - Ries, E. (2011).
+The Lean Startup: How Today's Entrepreneurs Use Continuous Innovation to Create Radically Successful Businesses.
+Crown Business.
+  - Sutherland, J. (2014).
+Scrum: The Art of Doing Twice the Work in Half the Time.
+Crown Business.
+  - Cohn, M. (2005).
+Agile Estimating and Planning.
+Prentice Hall.

  Submission Guidelines:
 - Your answers should be well-structured, concise, and to the point.
 - Provide real-world examples or case studies wherever possible.